Kyrylo-Shyvam/research-repo-setup/README.md

 ```

 This will:
-1. Install pyenv (if not present)
-2. Install Python 3.9
+1. Install Python 3.9 (via system Python, Miniconda, or pyenv - **no sudo required**)
-3. Install uv
+2. Install uv
-4. Set up the environment with all dependencies in `./contact_graspnet/`
+3. Set up the environment with all dependencies in `./contact_graspnet/`
-5. Download the dataset (requires HuggingFace token)
+4. Download the dataset (requires HuggingFace token)
-6. Clone the code repository (requires GitHub token)
+5. Clone the code repository (requires GitHub token)

 ## Manual Installation